wiebow/fighting-computers/content/Projects/Commodore 128/Commodore 128 assembly - Part 2.md

  STA $DD00
 ```

 Which will select VIC bank 0, which is the default.
-Are you tired of the word 'bank' yet?
+Are you tired of the word *bank* yet?

 Within this 16K block of RAM, we can change the offsets to the character set data and the screen display matrix (screen memory) inside that block.

 ```